mblayman/homeschool/README.md

 ### uv

-Since my macOS version is so old, psycopg doesn't have a binary package.
-This causes uv (and pip!) to break.
-Because of that, I'm forced to use uv through the Docker image, but there are some settings needed to get around the fact that image doesn't install packages in a place writeable by the app user.
+If for some reason I need to work with uv inside the container, there are some settings needed to get around the fact that image doesn't install packages in a place writeable by the app user.

 Here's an example: